The Nick Foles Legend Grows in Win over Bears Marked by Controversy, Disbelief

 Before we go further into the overall growing legend of Foles, though, two specific Folesian things from the latest chapter have to be mentioned.

-First, Foles has continued to reenergize Alshon Jeffery.
+First, Foles has continued to re-energize Alshon Jeffery.
 Their chemistry looks special.
 Jeffery had six catches for 82 yards against Chicago.
 He had gone six straight games without more than 50 receiving yards before Foles took back over, and he's got 160, 82, 59 and 82 since.

 Second, Foles threw the winning touchdown to Golden Tate, who has been quiet since the Eagles traded a third-rounder for him in October.
 That transaction paid off in a big way.